cooking

 To keep the stones alive, you should soak them in a saline solution for 24 hours before the full moon and put them out to dry in the full moonlight.
 These stones have great power but we have to give them back their energy.

 This is the great lesson of this last weekend and a wonderful Sunday lunch where so much was left unsaid but so much accomplished and even more understood.
-The menu, exotic as ever, was lamb tajine with couscous.
+The menu, exotic as ever, was lamb tajine with couscous.method:

 – chop dried apricots and dates and put to soak in lime juice with some raisins